Edward O'Hare: Medal of Honor flight

 O'Hare's most famous flight occurred during the Pacific War on February 20, 1942.
-Lt.
-O'Hare and his wingman were the only U.S. Navy fighters available when a second wave of Japanese bombers were attacking his aircraft carrier Lexington.
+He and his wingman were the only U.S. Navy fighters available when a second wave of Japanese bombers were attacking his aircraft carrier Lexington.

-Butch O'Hare was on board the aircraft carrier Lexington, which had been assigned the task of penetrating enemy-held waters north of New Ireland.
+O'Hare was on board the aircraft carrier Lexington, which had been assigned the task of penetrating enemy-held waters north of New Ireland.
 While still 450 mi from the harbor at Rabaul, at 10:15, the Lexington picked up an unknown aircraft on radar 35 mi from the ship.
 A six-plane combat patrol was launched, two fighters being directed to investigate the contact.
-These two planes, under command of Lieutenant Commander John Thach, shot down a four-engined Kawanishi H6K4 Type 97 ("Mavis") flying boat about 43 mi out at 11:12.
+These two planes, under command of LCDR.
+John Thach, shot down a four-engined Kawanishi H6K4 Type 97 ("Mavis") flying boat about 43 mi out at 11:12.
 Later two other planes of the combat patrol were sent to another radar contact 35 mi ahead, shooting down a second "Mavis" at 12:02.
 A third contact was made 80 mi out, but reversed course and disappeared.
-At 15:42 a jagged vee signal drew the attention of the Lexington's radar operator.
+At 15:42, a jagged vee signal drew the attention of the Lexington's radar operator.
 The contact then was lost but reappeared at 16:25 47 mi west.
 O'Hare, flying F4F Wildcat BuNo 4031 "White F-15", was one of several pilots launched to intercept nine Japanese Mitsubishi G4M "Betty" bombers from the 4th Kōkūtai's 2nd Chutai.
 O'Hare's squadmates shot down eight bombers (with the ninth falling to an SBD later), but he and his wingman, Marion "Duff" Dufilho, were held back in the event of a second attack.

 At 16:49, the Lexington's radar picked up a second formation of "Bettys" from the 4th Kōkūtai's 1st Chutai, only 12 mi out, on the disengaged side of the task force.
 With the majority of VF-3 still chasing the 2nd Chutai, only O'Hare and Dufilho were available to intercept.
 Flying eastward they arrived 1,500 ft above the "Bettys" 9 mi out at 17:00.
 Dufilho's guns jammed, leaving only O'Hare to protect the carrier.
 The enemy was in a V-of-Vs formation, flying very close together and using their rear-facing 20mm cannon for mutual protection.
-O'Hare's Wildcat, armed with four 50-caliber guns, with 450 rounds per gun, giving him about 10 three-second bursts.
+O'Hare's Wildcat was armed with four 50-caliber guns, with 450 rounds per gun, giving him about 10 three-second bursts.